bodo-ai/pydough-ce/pydough-analytics/README.md

 The server exposes a full suite of **tools** and **resources** under the MCP name **`pydough-analytics`**.

+See more on the README_MCP.md under the mcp folder.
 ---

 ### 🛠️ Available Tools